-The anger I felt was like a cold white heat, unrecognisable from anything I had ever felt before.
+The anger was a cold white heat, entirely unrecognisable from anything I had ever felt before.

 It took a further 8 months to get him to leave.

-During this time I went to marriage counselling with him where he played the victim, I had my Facebook and main email accounts hacked (fortunately sir was on a new account) and when he finally agreed to sell the house he dug up half the lawn before the first viewing.
-I heard of a flat coming onto the rental market so I took him to view it, then I drove him to the estate agents to pick up the forms, helped him fill them in and drove him back with them.
-When he had the go ahead I helped him pack, hired a van and moved him out.
-The first night he had gone he asked to come back and sleep over, but that was a NO from me.
+On his request we attended marriage counselling with him where he played the victim.
+My Facebook and main email accounts were hacked, fortunately sir was on a new account.
+When he finally agreed to sell the house he dug up half the lawn before the first viewing.
+I heard of a flat coming onto the rental market so I took him to view it.
+Next I drove him to the estate agents to pick up the forms.
+I helped him fill them in and drove him back with them.
+When he had the go ahead I paid the deposit, helped him pack, hired a van and moved him out.
+The first night he had gone he asked to come back and sleep over.
+That was a NO from me.
 I had my life back and would never allow him back into my world to cause harm again.